Hong Kong's Lam says senator's police state allegation is 'irresponsible'

 They have since morphed into something far broader, with the activists demanding other concessions, including an inquiry into police behavior and a democratic reforms allowing universal suffrage.

-While visiting the city, Hawley, R-Mo., laid the blame squarely on China, which he tweeted "seeks to dominate the city, the region and ultimately the international system."
+While visiting the city, Hawley laid the blame squarely on China, which he tweeted "seeks to dominate the city, the region and ultimately the international system."
 He added that "Chinese domination is a direct threat to U.S. security and prosperity," and earlier described Hong Kong as a "police state."

-On Saturday, Cruz, R-Texas, was due to meet with Lam, but according to the U.S. senator the meeting was canceled after she asked for it to remain confidential to the press.
+On Saturday, Cruz was due to meet with Lam, but according to the U.S. senator the meeting was canceled after she asked for it to remain confidential to the press.

 Responding to the criticism, Lam defended the conduct of her city's 30,000-strong police force.

-On Sunday night, police said a home-made bomb designed to kill officers exploded three yards from one of their passing vehicles.
-Meanwhile an 18-year-old was charged with intentional wounding after allegedly stabbing the neck of a police officer, who required surgery for a damaged nerve, officials said.
+On Sunday night, police said a homemade bomb designed to kill officers exploded three yards from one of their passing vehicles.
+Meanwhile an 18-year-old was charged with intentional wounding after allegedly stabbing a police officer in the neck, requiring surgery for a damaged nerve, officials said.

 "I have said on many occasions that violence will not give us the solution.
 Violence will only breed more violence," Lam said Tuesday.